Cortex XDR Licenses

 After your Cortex XDR license expires, Cortex XDR allows access to your tenant for an additional grace period of 48 hours.
 After the 48-hour grace period, Cortex XDR disables access to the Cortex XDR app until you renew the license.

 For the first 30 days of your expired license, Cortex XDR continues to protect your endpoints and/or network and retains data in the Cortex Data Lake according to your Cortex Data Lake data retention policy and licensing.
-After 30 days the tenant is decommissioned.
+After 30 days, the tenant is decommissioned and agent prevention capabilities cease.

 dialog, you can view the license type associated with your Cortex XDR instance.